joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/05/business/opec-production-iran-war.html

 **8 Wounded in Coney Island Shooting on Fourth of July**\
-`The victims included two boys, aged 6 and 7, and one woman who remained in critical condition on Sunday, the police said.
-No arrests had been made.`\
+`The victims included two young boys and a woman who remained in critical condition, the police said.
+In a separate incident, a detective was shot but was protected by his bulletproof vest.`\
 https://www.nytimes.com/2026/07/05/us/brooklyn-coney-island-shooting-july-fourth-fireworks.html

 **The Most American Thing**\